Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 A week?

-Uh, that should take five minutes.
+That should take five minutes.

 So even my own reality about code has shifted dramatically.

-Uh, robots are always polite to you.
+Robots are always polite to you.

 They're always actually subservient to you.

-They they want to fulfill your wishes.
+They want to fulfill your wishes.

-And the model will come back and say, Oh, you're right.
+And the model will come back and say, oh, you're right.

 Good catch.

-I'm gonna fix that.
+I'm going to fix that.

-It exactly like that.
+Exactly like that.

-It It talks to you like that.
+It talks to you like that.

 And then it goes in and fixes the thing.

-So AI models are designed to make you the center of the universe where you're always right.
+So AI models are designed to make you the center of the universe where you're always right and they're always trying to please you.

 Well, that's great when you're trying to get things done, but that's not the way other people respond in the real world.